 But when they are still in the throes of a problem (“Why do I cry myself to sleep every night?”), they really don’t want to hear the nuts and bolts of your researched, clinical expertise (‘You have a referred trauma that asserts itself when you relax before sleep”).

-What they want to hear is that you GET IT—that you can help them to feel better.
+What they want to hear is that you GET IT – that you can help them feel better.
 And, also incredibly important, you can make them believe they can feel better.

 To do this, you must speak the language of your ideal client (here’s a workbook that I put together to help coaches and therapists to get into the minds of their potential clients.
 It’s a great place to start!)

-Remember: This is a learned skill and one that you will get really good at in the Build Your Practice Accelerator!
+Remember: This is a learned skill and one that you will get really good at through a free strategy call to Finish Your Website!

 Yes, you need a few professionally designed marketing materials.
 Your top priority is a “lead magnet,” which is an exercise or resource that gives your potential client an idea of what it would be like to work with you.
 What’s your philosophy?
 Are you funny, or serious?
 Are you experiential or theoretical?